Full text index

 Task

-Instead of reindexing the documents manually, this can be done with a task in SeedDMS 6.x.
-Just activate it in the scheduler and make sure your scheduler is frequently running (Set up the scheduler.
+Instead of reindexing the documents manually, it can also be done with a task in SeedDMS 6.x.
+Just activate it in the scheduler and make sure your scheduler is frequently running (Set up the scheduler).
 The task can either recreate or update the index.
 A good plan is to update at most hourly and recreate at most daily.

 Old cron job